mikel-ao/aloe-extraction-optimization/README.md

 > **Reference:** [Añibarro-Ortega, M., et al. (2021). *Biology*, 10(10), 951.](https://doi.org/10.3390/biology10100951)

 ## 📊 Technical Methodology
-The optimization was performed using a Central Composite Circumscribed Design (CCRD) to maximize the recovery of Aloesin, which was precisely quantified using HPLC-DAD-ESI/MS^n.
+The optimization was performed using a Central Composite Circumscribed Design (CCRD) to maximize the recovery of Aloesin, which was precisely quantified using HPLC-DAD-ESI/MS$^n$.

 Target Response:
-Aloesin Content: Measured in mg/g of extract.
+Aloesin Content: Expressed in mg/g of extract.

 Process Variables:
 1. **Time** ($t$): 10–210 min